Sylius/Sylius/UPGRADE-1.13.md

         - From: `void`
         - To: `unknown`

-1. In the `sylius_payment` state machine of `PaymentBundle`, a new state `authorized` has been introduced, with the following transition:
+1. In the `sylius_payment` state machine of `PaymentBundle`, a new state `authorized` has been introduced, along with a new transition:
     - Transition `authorize`:
         - From states: [`new`, `processing`]
         - To state: `authorized`

+   Due to that the following transitions have been updated:
     - Transition `complete`:
         - From states: [`new`, `processing`, `authorized`]
         - To state: `completed`